nmfs-fish-tools/codespaces4r/README.md

 ## Usage

-After installing, in your local clone of your R package github repository (or any repository that uses R code), run from the r console:
+After installing {codespaces4r},  in your local clone of your R package github repository (or any repository that uses R code), run from the r console:

 ```r